superadministration/superadministration.github.io/v0.19.0/tutorial/installation_and_setup.md

 bin/rails generate super:install
 ```

-The default configuration makes a few safe assumptions, but it is configurable.
+The default configuration makes a few assumptions, but it is configurable.
 See [installation guide](../guides/installation_options.md) to learn more.